-)-- Amazing Peru is making a difference in Latin America
+Amazing Peru is Making a Difference in South America

 South America may seem like an unconventional choice for disabled travellers, but many countries here, including Peru have made great progress in improving their cities to be more accessible and wheelchair friendly.